oracle-quickstart/oci-httpd/README.md

-shape | Shape to be used on the master instance. user_data | Provide your own base64-encoded data to be used by `Cloud-Init` to run custom scripts or provide custom `Cloud-Init` configuration for master instance. http_port | Port for HTTP traffic.
+shape | Shape to be used on the master instance. user_data | Provide your own base64-encoded data to be used by `Cloud-Init` to run custom scripts or provide custom `Cloud-Init` configuration for master instance. http_port | Port for HTTP traffic. enable_https | Enable HTTPs in the backend Apache HTTP server. https_port | Port for HTTPs traffic. cn_name | Common Name to be used during tls certificate creation. ca_certificate | CA Certificate to be used in backend Apache HTTP server. public_certificate | Public Certificate to be used in backend Apache HTTP server. private_key| Private Key to be used in backend Apache HTTP server.

 ## Contributing